DSD-DBS/capella-collab-manager/docs/docs/user/tools/capella/teamforcapella/project-management/project-management.md

    T4C repository.
 For more information, refer to the [TeamForCapella project export](../export/export-to-t4c.md) guide.

-## Delete a TeamForCapella project
+## Delete a TeamForCapella Project

 !!! warning